nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Prerequisite: `list` to select the entry you want to add on details to.
 There must be at least one entry displayed.
     2. Test case: `addon 1 re/I like this food a lot! p/7`
     <br>Expected: Add on the review "I like this food a lot!" and a price of $7 to the existing price/price range shown in the entry (price range updates if the input price is
        out of the initial price range dispalyed in the entry).
+Specified Entry will be updated with the addon on fields.
     3. Test case: addon 1
     <br>Expected: Error message "At least one field to add-on must be provided." will be shown in the result display.
 Nothing will be added on to the specified entry.
     4. Test case: addon 1 re/